graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 This work was done as part of [KEP #4742](https://kep.k8s.io/4742) led by SIG Node.

-### Move storage version migrator in-tree
+### Native support for storage version migration

-Kubernetes is improving how it handles storage migrations by introducing a built-in, streamlined mechanism that makes it easy for users to rewrite data that needs updating for maintenance activities such as schema evolution and changes the in encryption at rest.
-Previously, the common approach was to trigger no-op updates, often by piping `kubectl get` into `kubectl replace`.
-However, this was inefficient for large or numerous resources and especially burdensome for data-heavy objects like Secrets.
-With the new storage migration capability, Kubernetes safely handles update conflicts and inconsistent continue tokens behind the scenes, since only the rewrite itself matters.
-This enhancement eliminates the need for manual scripting or deep operational knowledge, providing administrators with a simple, reliable, and automated way to ensure stored data remains current and properly maintained.
+In Kubernetes v1.35, the native support for storage version migration graduates to Beta and is enabled by default.
+This move integrates the migration logic directly into the core Kubernetes control plane ("in-tree"), eliminating the dependency on external tools.

+Historically, administrators relied on manual "read/write loops"—often piping `kubectl get` into `kubectl replace—to` update schemas or re-encrypt data at rest.
+This method was inefficient and prone to conflicts, especially for large resources like Secrets.
+With this release, the built-in controller automatically handles update conflicts and consistency tokens, providing a safe, streamlined, and reliable way to ensure stored data remains current with minimal operational overhead.

-This work was done as part of [KEP #4912](https://kep.k8s.io/4912) led by SIG API Machinery.
+This work was done as part of [KEP #4192](https://kep.k8s.io/4192) led by SIG API Machinery.

 ### Mutable Volume attach limits

 A CSI (Container Storage Interface) driver is a Kubernetes plugin that provides a consistent way for storage systems to be exposed to containerized workloads.
 The `CSINode` object records details about all CSI drivers installed on a node.
 However, a mismatch can arise between the reported and actual attachment capacity on nodes.
 When volume slots are consumed after a CSI driver starts up, the `kube-scheduler` may assign stateful pods to nodes without sufficient capacity, ultimately getting stuck in a `ContainerCreating` state.

-This KEP makes `CSINode.spec.drivers[*].allocatable.count` mutable so that a node’s available volume attachment capacity can be updated dynamically.
+Kubernetes v1.35 makes `CSINode.spec.drivers[*].allocatable.count` mutable so that a node’s available volume attachment capacity can be updated dynamically.
 It also allows CSI drivers to control how frequently the `allocatable.count` value is updated on all nodes by introducing a configurable refresh interval, defined through the `CSIDriver` object.
 Additionally, it automatically updates `CSINode.spec.drivers[*].allocatable.count` on detecting a failure in volume attachment due to insufficient capacity.
 Although this feature graduated to Beta in v1.34 with the feature flag `MutableCSINodeAllocatableCount` disabled by default, it remains in Beta for v1.35 to allow time for feedback, but the feature flag is enabled by default.

 This work was done as part of [KEP #4876](https://kep.k8s.io/4876) led by SIG Storage.